About ESA Vic

 ESA Victoria is both an autonomous organization and a Member of the Society.
 It has a mandate to promote economics within Australia but is primarily focused on Victoria.
 To fulfil its mandate ESA Victoria regularly hosts professional development seminars, lectures featuring notable economists and networking events and also hosts a growing professional online community via LinkedIn.

 ESA Victoria is concerned with policy issues both in Victoria and greater Australia.
-ESA Victoria is managed by a council that currently has 14 members.
+ESA Victoria is managed by a council.
 Further information on governance is available in the Economic Society of Australia Constitution.

 ESA Victoria membership is open to professional economists, young economists and those with a keen interest or curiosity for economic issues.